yonyu/testing_rust_apps/Readme.md

 > cargo test -- --partial_name_in_test_functions
 >
 > cargo test -- --exact_name_in_test_functions

-_
+> cargo add chrono

+## Unit tests

+Unit tests are used to test individual units of code.
+They are placed in the same file as the code they are testing.

+It is a developer's description whether to test private functions or not.

+## Integration tests

+Integration tests are used to test the interaction between multiple modules.
+They are placed in the tests directory.
+The tests directory is a sibling of the src directory.

+You can create subdirectories in the tests directory to organize your tests.

+Integration tests make sure that the modules work together as expected.

+### Integration test example

 Use [Chrono: Timezone-aware date and time handling](https://crates.io/crates/chrono) as an example.
 Get the [source code](https://github.com/chronotope/chrono) from GitHub.
 Explore its test layout and structure.

-> cargo add chrono

-Mocking in Rust
+## Mocking in Rust

 Use crates for test APIs